plone/training/gatsby/data.rst

     This pattern is used when there are different components of the interface that need the same piece of code/logic and we do not want to duplicate the same code.

-    A component that implements that pattern, has some logic hidden inside (for example how to perform a GraphQL query) and takes a function (as `render` property) that expose some data (the result of the query) and returns a React element and calls it instead of implementing its own render logic.
+    A component that implements that pattern, has some logic hidden inside (for example how to perform a GraphQL query).
+    It takes a function (as ``render`` property) that expose some data (the result of the query) and returns a React element that could use that data.